rehierl/node-tree-outliner/1-1-1-graph-theory/2-2-operations-binary.md

 `S` and `G` are **equal**, if ...

 * `(S == G)`, if `(T == V)` and `(U == E)`
-* i.e. both have the same vertex-set and the same edge-set
+* i.e. both have the same set of vertices and the same set of edges
 * i.e. all vertices and edges of one graph are elements of the other
 * `(S == G) := (S subgraph-of G) and (G subgraph-of S)`